-Where individuals are found to be in breach of this policy whether that be employees, agency workers, contractors and or consultants this will be dealt with in accordance with Forth's Code of Conduct Policy, Disciplinary Policy, Grievance Policy and other relevant policies.
+Where individuals are found to be in breach of this policy whether that be employees, agency worker and consultants this will be dealt with in accordance with Forth's Code of Conduct Policy, Disciplinary Policy, Grievance Policy and other relevant policies.
 This may result in disciplinary action up to and including dismissal.